rjiang03/ruijie.github.io/_pages/Publication.md

 ---
 permalink: /publication/
-title: "👋 Hello there, I'm Ruijie!
-Nice to meet you!"
+title: "Publications"
 excerpt: "Publications"
 author_profile: false
 redirect_from:
   - /publication.html
 ---

-# Publications
+collect Publications in one page

 ## [Paper Title Number 3](http://academicpages.github.io/files/paper3.pdf)
-Published in DEC 2, 2023
+test in DEC 2, 2023

 This paper is about the number 3.
 The number 4 is left for future work.